palantir/gradle-jdks/gradle-jdks-setup/README.md

 2. Update the javaVersion(s)/jdks extension values with the desired java major version.
 3. Run `./gradlew setupJdks` to only keep the Gradle jdk configuration files for the used Gradle JDKs.

+### Manual bumps of the java versions
+1. Run `./gradlew generateGradleJdkConfigs --includeVersion=<newVersion> [--includeVersion=<otherNewVersion>]`.
+The command will generate the Gradle jdk configuration files for the major versions passed as parameters.
+2. Update the javaVersion(s)/jdks extension values with the desired java major version.

 ### Gradle Toolchains workflow
 1. Update `jdkMajorVersionsToUse` with the required jdk versions
 2. Run `./gradlew setupJdks`